Written by Chris Griesemer, updated by Caleb Swadley

-Have you heard of Ransomware?
-It is a malicious application that once activated restricts access to all files on a computer.
-The only way to regain access is to follow the instructions the Ransomware left on your screen which always involves paying money.
-The money paid is almost always in bitcoin.
+By now I’m sure you have heard of ransomware.
+It is a malicious application that can restrict access to your computer, files and applications.
+Generally, the only way to regain access is to follow the instructions demanded by this malware.
+This usually involves paying them through electronic currency, such as Bitcoin.
 According to Dell SecureWorks Counter Threat Unit researcher Keith Jarvis, a Ransomware program called CryptoWall infected 625,000 victims worldwide, encrypting over 5.25 billion files and collecting $1.1 million in ransom.
+Last year, 205,280 organizations experienced a ransomware attack, 41 percent higher than 2018.

 Here are some tips to help avoid this virus: